w3c/wot/registry-analysis/Readme.md

 Our Story and Use Case:

 The goal of the W3C Web of Things is to support multiple protocols via the bindings mechanism.
-There are domains like smart cities, infrastructure where multiple stakeholders bring different devices and systems with different protocols.
+There are domains like smart cities, and infrastructure where multiple stakeholders bring different devices and systems with different protocols.
 This means existing systems should be made interoperable with a descriptive approach via Thing Descriptions.

+It is unrealistic to incorporate a complete list of bindings into a REC document before its publication, thus we need a more flexible mechanism.

 ### Requirements

-In order to choose a mechanism and the rules, we document our requirements and expectations
+To choose a mechanism and the rules, we document our requirements and expectations below:

-- A binding should be written by people with a good understanding of the protocol, media type (or similar) and not necessarily the TD Editors
+- A binding should be written by people with a good understanding of the protocol, media type (or similar), and not necessarily the TD Editors.
+This includes people and organizations inside and outside of the WoT WG.
-- The registry is bound to the TD spec version
+- A binding should correspond to a TD specification version.
-- The registry table's entry acceptance should outlive the TD spec.
-This means that after a REC publication, the table can be updated
+- Association of a binding to the TD specification should be confirmed (or allowed) by the TD task force.
+In other words, any person cannot say that this binding can be used with the TD version X.
+- It should be possible to register, update, or remove the association of a binding to a specific TD specification outside of the REC lifecycle of the given TD specification.
+This means that the process should outlive the WG if the WG ever comes to stop functioning or if the WG decides to not work on a TD specification version anymore.
+- There should be no two bindings for the same protocol, media type etc.
+- A binding should be identifiable by the elements in a form such as `href`, `contentType`, or other terms.
+- A binding that uses a protocol should map at least one WoT operation to a protocol message
+- A binding that uses a serialization format should mention how the Data Schema terms should be used to describe the messages.

+### Rules of a Registry

+A preliminary list of rules (needs more iteration):

-- What needs to be registered (i.e. what is put into the TD document and not what the linked document should contain)
+- Entry format (i.e. what is put into the TD document and not what the linked document should contain)
   - Name of the binding
   - Link to the binding: Stable link
   - (possibly) The binding prefix
 - Requirements on the submitted document:
-  - To be clarified but the initial list for protocols at <https://w3c.github.io/wot-binding-templates/#creating-a-new-protocol-binding-template-subspecification>
+  - To be clarified but the initial list for protocols at <https://w3c.github.io/wot-binding-templates/#creating-a-new-protocol-binding-template-subspecification> and <https://w3c.github.io/wot-binding-templates/#protocol-bindings-table>

-What we are doing now: <https://w3c.github.io/wot-binding-templates/#protocol-bindings-table>
+Aspects to clarify based on the analysis of other registries above:

+- Versioning of registry entries (see https://github.com/w3c/wot/tree/main/registry-analysis#versioning) and versioning with respect to
+- Deletion and depreciation (see https://github.com/w3c/wot/tree/main/registry-analysis#deletion-and-deprecation-of-registry-entries)
+- Differentiating entry into the registry and update
+- Technical submission mechanism.
+How does a binding get submitted?
+Is it a PR, an issue linking to an existing document, or an email?
+See the submission mechanism fields above.
+- Whether we should have one or multiple registries

 ## Appendix